Miss-Inputs/Meow-Launcher/README.md

 Once you have everything set up, just run main.py to output all the launchers to the designated output folder.
 It takes a while.
 Oh well.
 Command line arguments:
+- --refresh-config
+  - Does nothing except load the config and then exit: This has the effect that if there's config values or new emulated systems that aren't in your configuration files, this will automatically add blank/default entries for them, rather than you having to type things in yourself.
+I guess that's how I'll deal with me adding new things, until I think of something better.
 - --debug
   - Displays a lot of console spam.
 I should probably make this more specific with different command line arguments for what kind of console spam.
 But I haven't.
 Mostly it'll just tell you "there's something weird about this ROM, or it's not able to be emulated yet", and that sort of thing.
 - --super-debug